shanecelis/push-forth-dotnet/README.md

 ![pivot-notation](doc/pivot-notation.tex.png)

 Keijzer's pivot notation emphasizes the order of the data stack.
-For example the program `[+ • "Hello " "World!]` evaluates to `[• "Hello World!"]`.
+For example the program `[+ "Hello " "World!" •]` evaluates to `[• "Hello World!"]`.
 Without pivot notation the code looks less natural `[["World!"
 "Hello " +]]`.
 However, this emphasis of the data stack requires breaking the prevailing argument order convention.
 In addition the pivot travels left to right which [can cause confusion](https://github.com/Vaguery/pushforth-ruby#adaptations-and-interpretations).

 Still the pivot notation offers an interesting way of viewing the code and data stack.
 Perhaps if it preserved the order of the code stack instead of the data stack, it may offer a compelling notation to illustrate execution.
-Let's introduce a different pivot character for clarity, '⬦' instead of '•'.
+Let us introduce a different pivot character for clarity, '⬦' instead of '•'.

 ![revised pivot notation](doc/revised-pivot-notation.tex.png)